pawarbi/chartifact/dev.md

-# Jekyll Development with Docker
+# Jekyll Local Development with Docker

 This repository includes Docker setup for running Jekyll locally to preview the GitHub Pages site.